Venkata-Pavan-Kumar-Utpala/TLS-LearnPage/backend/markdown-content/Python/Python_Notes/Python_ControlStatements_Notes04.md

 **Key Points:**

 - Dictionary keys must be immutable types (int, float, bool, str, or tuple).
-- Use .get() to provide a default value to avoid KeyError.
+- Use `.get()` to provide a default value to avoid `KeyError`.
 - This approach only works for exact matches, not ranges.

 ---

-**2. Looping Statements (Expanded)**
+### 2. Looping Statements (Expanded)

 Looping statements are used when a block of code needs to be executed repeatedly under a certain condition.
-Python offers two main types of loops: while and for, along with nested and controlled versions using conditions or jump statements.
+Python offers two main types of loops: `while` and `for`, along with nested and controlled versions using conditions or jump statements.

-**a) while Loop**
+#### a) `while` Loop

-The while loop keeps executing the block of code as long as the condition is true.
+The `while` loop keeps executing the block of code as long as the condition is true.

 **Syntax:**